oracle dba online, oracle database administration

 A Database Management System based on Relational Data Model is known as Relational Database Management System (RDBMS).

-The father of Relational Data Model was Dr. E.F.
+Relational Data Model was developed by Dr. E.F.
 CODD.
-He developed the relational data model by taking the concept from Relational Algebra in June-1970.
+He developed the relational data model by taking the concept from Relational Algebra in June - 1970.

-Relational Data Model is nothing but 12 Rules which are named after Codd as Codd Rules.
+Relational Data Model has some 12 Rules which are named after Codd as Codd Rules.
 According to Codd a package can be called as RDBMS only if it satisfies the Codd Rules.

 Oracle is an Object-Relational Database Management System.
 It is the leading RDBMS vendor worldwide.
 Nearly half of RDBMS worldwide market is owned by Oracle.